Free teacher training

 Thoreau, in quoting the Buddha, could not have better expressed the hope and purpose of this American Brahmacharya, "What I have said is the supreme truth; may my auditors arrive at complete annihilation; may they follow the excellent way, which conducts to the state of Buddha; may all the auditors, who hear me, become Buddhas."

-Thoreau's Krishna has spoken to each individual American, subtly shaping our destiny, present at every moment of ethical crisis and triumph.
-It was there at our ethical crisis on the White Sands of New Mexico, urging the hindu Lt.
-Colonel J Robert Oppenheimer to not fear his duty to destroy his nation's enemies (he eloquently expressed the philosophy of American Hinduism, that it is the personal access to the teachings and teachers which matters, when he said “access to the Vedas is the greatest privilege this century may claim over all previous centuries.”)
-It was there when, in compassion for the animals and nature itself, we conserved our resources for their own sake.
-In our songs, in our language, in our very being, Thoreau's seed bears fruit today as an expression of our cultureless culture itself: our desire to be free, not only politically, but free from distress; our selfless defense of the weak and friends; our urgency of living.
+Thoreau's Krishna has since spoken to each individual American as the Dharma subtly shaped our destiny, presenting itself at every moment of ethical crisis and triumph.
+Krishna was there at our ethical crisis on the White Sands of New Mexico, urging the Yogi Lt.
+Colonel J Robert Oppenheimer to not fear his duty (he said “access to the Vedas is the greatest privilege this century may claim over all previous centuries.”)
+Krishna was there when, in compassion for the animals and nature itself, we conserved our wilderness for its own sake.
+Krishna urged us against our brothers in our own Civil War.
+In our songs, in our language, in our very being, Krishna was introduced by Thoreau's seed into all our greater faith traditions until Krishna bears fruit today as an expression of our cultureless culture itself: our desire to be free, not only politically, but free from distress; our selfless defense of the weak and friends; our urgency of living.